 In relation to the above, if the PDF is very large, it comes with a slow download time.
 As time is money, it can be frustrating to wait for the PDF to actually appear on the screen.

 6. Lack of analytics

 In today's digital world and search for optimization and effectiveness in work processes, PDFs are not that helpful.

-It's probably the greatest disadvantage of this kind of documents and presentation that there is no easy way to track how readers interact with your content.
+It's probably the greatest disadvantage of this kind of document and presentation that there is no easy way to track how readers interact with your content.